rubyforgood/human-essentials/docs/user_guide/bank/pm_partner_profiles.md

 - Pick Up Person Name
 - Pick Up Person's Phone #
 - Pick Up Person's Email
-  - Note this can be multiple, comma-separated emails.
+  - This can be multiple, comma-separated emails.

 ### Agency Distribution Information
 This section is about the agency's practices when distributing to their clients.